NithikRamesh/Phishh/README.md

 # Phishh
-An advanced automated phishing tool.
+An advanced automated phishing tool with 4 port-forwarding options.

 # Warining
 The use of this tool is completely the responsibility of the end-user.
 The developers